ToBinio/real-arrow-tip/README.md

 To create these `.json` files, you can use `item-model-generator.py.` Simply add the new arrows, and the `.json` files will be generated.

-Note:
+> Notice:<br>
-Supporting modded arrows is outside the scope of this mod.
+> Supporting other Texturepacks or modded arrows is outside the scope of this mod.
-Feel free to publish any resource pack that adds compatibility for modded arrows.
+> Feel free to publish any resource pack that adds compatibility for Texturepacks or modded arrows.